No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

 Even the blog post you are currently reading is nothing but a kind of list post.
-However, this is a really long list which took me a few days to complete but, one can go with 5 or 10 items in the list as per the convenience.
+However, this is a really long list that took me a few days to complete but, one can go with 5 or 10 items in the list as per convenience.

 Memes are everywhere.